Audiology/Hearing Science Research Travel Award (ARTA)

 - a combined clinical doctoral/research doctoral degree program (e.g., AuD/PhD) in audiology or hearing where the clinical doctoral degree program is accredited by the CAA

-- a postdoctoral fellowship program in audiology or hearing science
+- a postdoctoral fellowship program focused on audiology, tinnitus, balance, or hearing science

 Stipend and Responsibilities